Shifted Witten classes and topological recursion: The spectral curves

 In the second line, we used the equation

 and simplified further using the aforementioned trigonometric identities. \end{proof}

 We are now ready to prove the main result of the section.

-\begin{proof}[{Proof of \cref{thm:SC:Wspin:hat}}] From the Eynard--DOSS formula and \cref{prop:CohFT:hat:TR} above, we find that the topological recursion correlators $\omega_{g,n}(z_1,\dots,z_n)$ associated to the spectral curve $\widehat{\mc{S}}_{r,\epsilon}$ compute the intersections of $\widehat{W}^{r,\epsilon}$ and $\psi$-classes in the canonical basis, up to some overall factors that are missing in the TFT in \cref{prop:CohFT:hat:TR}.
+\begin{proof}[{Proof of \cref{thm:SC:Wspin:hat}}] From the TR-CohFT correspondence and \cref{prop:CohFT:hat:TR} above, we find that the topological recursion correlators $\omega_{g,n}(z_1,\dots,z_n)$ associated to the spectral curve $\widehat{\mc{S}}_{r,\epsilon}$ compute the intersections of $\widehat{W}^{r,\epsilon}$ and $\psi$-classes in the canonical basis, up to some overall factors that are missing in the TFT in \cref{prop:CohFT:hat:TR}.
 To be precise, we have

 Here the differentials $d\xi^{k,i}$ are given by

 Changing to the flat basis amounts to replacing the function $\xi^i(z)$ by the following linear combination

 Denote the above function by $\frac{\iu \lambda^a}{\sqrt{r} \lambda^{\frac{r-2}{2}}} \hat{\xi}^a(z)$.
 Thus, we find